20% OFF of Helium 10

 Does Amazon check returns to the warehouse?

-Yes, Amazon does inspect returns received at their warehouse, especially for high-value or suspicious items.
+Yes, Amazon does inspect returned items received at their warehouse, especially for high-value or suspicious items.
 They want to ensure the quality and condition of returned products before deciding whether to resell them or return them to the retailer.

 Does Amazon check returns to the warehouse?